SebastienMarmin/torch-mvnorm/README.md

 - **integration** -- PyTorch-Fortan bridge for [Alan Genz's routine](http://www.math.wsu.edu/faculty/genz/software/fort77/mvndstpack.f) using SciPy.
 - **multivariate_normal_cdf** -- implementation of the formula of the multivariate normal CDF gradient, with respect to location and covariance.

+There is no GPU support.
+I am still looking for the best way to integrate normal densities with GPUs.
+Please if you want share your opinion on this, e.g. opening an issue.

 ## Installation